-Taking Kristi Mraz‘s chart-making course at the July Writing Institute was so helpful to me.
+Taking Kristi Mraz's chart-making course at the July Writing Institute was so helpful to me.
 Kristi really got me thinking about having a take away item (made with a post-it note) that you can hand to kids if they need a reminder to do something.
 In addition, she encouraged the use of illustrations on charts. … Continue reading Interactive Charts

-One of the many charts I made, with the help of some wonderful Kindergarten teachers, while I was taking Kristi Mraz’s chart-making class at the July Writing Institute was a scaffold to get Kindergarten students ready to write an all-about book.
+One of the many charts I made, with the help of some wonderful Kindergarten teachers, while I was taking Kristi Mraz's chart-making class at the July Writing Institute was a scaffold to get Kindergarten students ready to write an all-about book.
 Betsy Engel, who will be teaching Kindergarten in Manhattan this-coming school year, shared a… Continue reading Say, Sketch, and Write

-I have a confession to make: I’m a wanna-be artist.
+I have a confession to make: I'm a wanna-be artist.
 I have a deep appreciation for art and for people who can draw the human form.
 Until last month, I couldn't even draw a decent stick figure.
 As a result, my classroom charts as a teacher were neatly written, and sometimes color-coded, but they rarely… Continue reading Simple Shapes Convey Meaning

 Each week I receive, The Big Fresh, an e-newsletter from Choice Literacy.
-This week’s feature is entitled “There’s Room for Me Here.”
+This week's feature is entitled "There's Room for Me Here."
 As I began reading through the article, it resonated with the Responsive Classroom Training I received three summers ago.
 Essentially, the bottom line is to make your classroom feel welcoming for your students,… Continue reading Professional Talk: The Walls of Your Classroom

 This week the Reading Charts are in beige and the Writing Charts are in blues and greens.
 Originally uploaded by teachergal I must be watching too much HGTV lately because I've started to think about color when I'm creating my charts.
 In the past, when I've sat down on a weekend to make my charts… Continue reading Color Coordinated Charts